OpenWaterFoundation/owf-learn-git/mkdocs-project/docs/resources.md

 The following calls the `git-completion.bash` and `git-prompt.sh` scripts that are described in the following subsections.
 Local modifications can be made by the developer.
-The following example assumes that the scripts are saved to the `~/bin` folder for the software developer.
+The following example assumes that the scripts are saved in the software developer's `~/bin` folder.

-**Note that Git for Windows (Git Bash) may include this already and so there may only be a need to customize as desired by editing the `.bash_profile`.**
+**Note that Git for Windows (Git Bash) may already include the following scripts therefore only modifications are needed if default behavior is not as desired (by editing the `.bash_profile`).**

 The functionality has been tested in Cygwin, Git Bash, and Debian Linux.